palanglois/Line3d-_with_mlsd/README.md

 In this commit, the integration lies in the modifications made to CMakeLists.txt and line3D.cc.

-The files lsd/lsd_multi.cpp and lsd/lsd_multi.hpp were added I don't who added them and despite their names I don't think they implement mlsd.
+I don't know the purpose of the files lsd/lsd_multi.cpp and lsd/lsd_multi.hpp.
+I don't who added them and despite their names I don't think they implement mlsd.
 The file 'main_perso.cpp' was I think created by Alexander.
 That's the one we use to make the executable runLine3Dpp_perso.